ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Report by Áine Phelan and Patrick Healy

 ### Context
-Patrick and I participated in Melbourne’s first Datathon for Social Good, serving Community Hubs Australia (CHA), a not-for-profit organisation that helps build social cohesion.
+Patrick and I participated in Melbourne’s first Datathon for Social Good, serving Community Hubs Australia (CHA), a not-for-profit organisation that helps build social cohesion Australia-wide, particularly among the migrant community.

 Community Hubs and their programs are gateways that engage and support migrant women with young children.
-There are already dozens of Hubs in operation, and this year will see further expansion.
+There are already dozens of Hubs in operation, and future plans to expand.

 Community Hubs are hosted in schools to provide a range of activities for children and adults, such as English lessons, maternal and child health, and playgroups.